 How does it work?
 First, raw sewage is collected and pumped through force mains to the treatment facility.
 Larger particles such as rags and grit are removed before sending the sewage to oxidation ditches for treatment.
 Microorganisms use the sewage for food and produce a stabilized sludge as a byproduct.
 This pressed sludge is then transported by a contractor to the Seminole County Landfill for disposal.
 In 2023, the monthly average was 853 tons at 13% solids.

-Next, the remaining liquid, or effluent, is filtered, then disinfected with sodium hypochlorite before it is distributed as reclaimed water for irrigation purposes.
+then disinfected with sodium hypochlorite before it is distributed as reclaimed water for irrigation purposes.
 The quality of this water is continuously monitored for turbidity, pH, and chlorine.
 Learn more about the benefits and safety of irrigating with Reclaimed Water.

 The Greenwood Lakes Water Reclamation Facility, located in Lake Mary, treats approximately 840 million gallons of wastewater per year.
 Of this total, more than 700 million gallons become reclaimed water for irrigation.